Esri/squad-leader-android/README.md

 #### What's New in Squad Leader 4.0.0
 * Uses ArcGIS Runtime 10.2.6
+* Requires Android 4.0.3 or higher
+* Added Mil2525CMessageLayer layer type for GeoMessage files (see the [User Guide](documentation/UserGuide.md#geomessage-files-and-layers))
 * Migrated from Eclipse to Android Studio
 * Removed dependency on Android Support Library v7 appcompat